cisagov/ScubaGear/README.md

 ## Getting Started

-Before launching **ScubaGear**, it's important to ensure your environment is properly prepared.
-This includes having the necessary configurations, permissions, and platform dependencies in place.
+Before launching **ScubaGear**, it's important to ensure your environment is properly configured.
+This includes having the necessary dependencies and permissions in place.

 Please review the [prerequisites](#prerequisites) section to verify that your system meets all requirements.
 This will help avoid errors during execution and ensure a smooth experience when using ScubaGear.